dgroomes/spring-kafka-java-15-bug/README.md

 * Stop the containers:
   `docker-compose down`

-Alternatively follow these instructions to re-produce the Java 15-related bug:
+Alternatively follow these instructions to re-produce the Java 12-related bug (it happens in Java 12 and beyond; why is this happening?):

 * Use Java **15**
 * Start Zookeeper and Kafka in Docker containers: